Nucleosynthesis and CMB bounds on photophilic ALPs: a fresh look: Results

 In Fig.~\ref{fig:results-Y-tau-plane}, the various colored lines have the same meaning as the left panel of Fig.~\ref{fig:ALP-results}, but here we show an additional region in green that could reconcile \textit{simultaneously} two different small cosmological tensions: 1) it would lead to a value of $\neff = 2.81\pm0.12$ and hence agree with the central value of the latest CMB measurements, and 2) it would also correspond to a deuterium abundance which is $2-6$\% larger than the Standard Model one and which would be relevant if a consensus emerges that the SM deuterium prediction is smaller than that measured astronomically, see Sec.~\ref{sec:methodology}.
-While clearly these hints are not statistically significant and could very well go away, the figure allows us to identify the relevant parameter space where they would be addressed: $m_a \sim 500\mev$, with $\tau_a \sim 300-5000\,{\rm s}$, and with an abundance corresponding to that generated for an ALP with a reheating temperature $\Treh \sim (5\times10^{5}-10^7)\gev$.
+While clearly these hints are not statistically significant and could very well go away, the figure allows us to identify the relevant parameter space where they would be addressed: $m_a \sim 500\mev$, ${\rm Br}(a\to \gamma \pi^+\pi^-) \sim 10^{-5}$, with $\tau_a \sim 300-5000\,{\rm s}$ and with an abundance corresponding to that generated for an ALP with a reheating temperature $\Treh \sim (5\times10^{5}-10^7)\gev$. { It is interesting to note that this region of parameter space is not too far away from the $Y_{\rm P}$ constraint which highlights that an even more precise measurement of the $Y_{\rm P}$ abundance can help rule in or out this region.}

 \textbf{Comparison with previous works.} Our results can first be compared with the classic analysis of photophilic ALPs in \cite{Cadamuro:2011fd}, which effectively assumed $\Treh = \infty$.
 At the qualitative level, we recover the same structure of the excluded region, in particular the sharp strengthening of the $Y_{\rm P}$ constraint once $m_a \simeq 2m_{\pi^\pm}$.
 Quantitatively, however, the allowed domain looks different because~\cite{Cadamuro:2011fd} used older determinations of the primordial abundances and, in practice, imposed only a conservative lower limit on ${\rm D/H}|_{\rm P}$ and an upper limit on $Y_{\rm P}$.
 Our bounds are therefore more stringent, since with present data one must also exclude downward shifts of $Y_{\rm P}$ and upward shifts of ${\rm D/H}|_{\rm P}$.